 However, in many situations, the foreign national remains in the U.S. longer than the period of authorized stay.
 This is called “overstaying."
 This article explains how foreign nationals overstay, the possible consequences of overstaying, and how you can make sure you are able to reenter the U.S. even after your overstay.

 One reason that many people overstay is because they do not know the difference between a visa and Form I-94, and end up overstaying unintentionally.

 Your visa is a document that gives you permission to seek entry into the United States.
 (We say “permission to seek entry” because the border officer can refuse to allow you into the U.S. even if you have a valid visa.)
 Your visa may be valid for several years.

 Up until April 2013, all nonimmigrant visitors to the U.S. received a paper I-94 card.
-The border officer who processes your documents when you enter will give you the I-94 card, upon which he or she will have entered a required departure date.
-After April 2013, the vast majority of U.S. visitors will no longer receive a paper I-94.
-Rather, they will be able to access their I-94 from the Customs and Border Protection website.
+The border officer who processes your documents when you enter would give you the I-94 card, upon which he or she had entered a required departure date.
+After April 2013, the majority of U.S. visitors will not receive a paper I-94, but instead will need to access their I-94 from the Customs and Border Protection website.

 Border officers always have the discretion to not allow you U.S. entry.
 If you overstayed by only a few days or a couple of weeks, the officer will probably let you in.
 But if you overstayed for several months or close to 180 days, it is likely the officer will think you plan to overstay again, and will not let you in.

 Overstaying your permitted time on a U.S. visa can jeopardize your ability to come to the U.S. in the future.
 If you find yourself in this situation, it is highly recommended that you contact an immigration lawyer who can assist you.